 We have just finished our first round of virtual job readiness support!
 What an amazing group of women!

-In partnership with the Brotherhood of St. Laurence’s Given the Chance, this project enables women to work with a dedicated job coach to receive tailored support in areas such as goal-setting, developing a resume and cover letters, looking for work, and interview techniques.
+Made possible by a partnership with the Brotherhood of St. Laurence’s Given the Chance and a generous donation from the Helen Macpherson Smith Trust, this project enables women to work with a dedicated job coach to receive tailored support in areas such as goal-setting, developing a resume and cover letters, looking for work, and interview techniques.
 We work with women both individually and in groups, providing opportunities to build connections, learn from their peers and support each other, while also focusing on their own self-care and wellbeing.
 For the women we are working with, this may be the first time they’ve had the opportunity to understand how to look for a job in Australia, what to do and where to apply.

 We know that COVID-19 is already affecting the economic prospects of Victorian women, and in particular the women we have the privilege to work with.
 Many already face barriers to employment, from not having Australian work experience, to English being their second language.
 Now, more than ever, this support is crucial.
 As the job market becomes more competitive, ensuring that women have the skills, understanding and confidence to put themselves forward and showcase their capacity has never been more important.